GoMarky/window-shortcut/README.md

   console.log('Shift+B pressed');
 });
 ```

+## :warning:

+> ⚠️ By default, at every shortcut execute, we prevent default behaviour of browser, by calling event.preventDefault()

 > ⚠️ Note: Available only on desktop devices.
 Mobile browsers/devices is not support.
 (Due they don't have keyboards =))
 ---